-Our compensation committee consists of Jeffrey Hart and Kirk Konert, with Kirk Konert serving as chair of the compensation committee.
-Under the NYSE listing standards, as a controlled company, BigBear.ai is not required to have a compensation committee composed entirely of independent directors.
-While BigBear.ai relies upon this exemption for controlled companies, the Board has determined that Kirk Konert is independent under Rule 10C-1 of the Exchange Act.
+Our Compensation Committee consists of Sean Battle, Jeffrey Hart and Kirk Konert, with Kirk Konert serving as chair of the compensation committee.
+Under the NYSE listing standards, as a former controlled company, BigBear.ai is not required to have a compensation committee composed entirely of independent directors until the one year anniversary of the date we ceased to be a controlled company.
+While BigBear.ai relies upon this phase-in period for former controlled companies, the Board has determined that Sean Battle, Jeffrey Hart and Kirk Konert are independent under Rule 10C-1 of the Exchange Act.